Jingo88/Just_Another_React_Tutorial/README.md

 ---

-## How To Approach This Tutorial
+## Before Beginning This Tutorial

 * Check out the [What Is React Markdown](https://github.com/Jingo88/Just_Another_React_Tutorial/blob/master/What_Is_React.md) for an introduction to the library
-* This tutorial will cover strictly react concepts but there is another markdown that summarizes the other technologies in this app.
+* This tutorial will strictly cover React.js concepts but there is another markdown that summarizes the other technologies in this app.
 	* Please review the [Companion Technologies Markdown](https://github.com/Jingo88/Just_Another_React_Tutorial/blob/master/Companion_Technologies.md)
 * This tutorial is also written in `ES6`/`ES2015`.
 If you're not familiar with the differences in syntax please review the [ES6 Syntax Markdown](https://github.com/Jingo88/Just_Another_React_Tutorial/blob/master/ES6_Syntax.md)